ovn-org/ovn/Documentation/topics/integration.rst

 appropriate status code.

-With the help of the OCF resource agent ovn/utilities/ovndb-servers.ocf, one can defined a resource for the pacemaker such that pacemaker will always maintain one running active server at any time.
+With the help of the OCF resource agent ovn/utilities/ovndb-servers.ocf, one can define a resource for the pacemaker such that pacemaker will always maintain one running active server at any time.

 After creating a pacemaker cluster, use the following commands to create one